-The planning area of the Clarksville MPO, shown below, comprises a total of approximately 581.2 square miles.
-Of which: 544.4 square miles incorporate Clarksville and Montgomery County, Tennessee; approximately, 10.6 square miles of Oak Grove; 25 square miles of portions of Ft.
-Campbell Military Reserve and Christian County and 1.2 square miles of Hopkinsville, Kentucky.
+The planning area of the Clarksville MPO, shown below, comprises of approximately 161.1 square miles within the urban boundary and a total of 596.0 square miles within the MPO's metropolitan planning area.
+This is broken down as 476.8 square miles incorporate Clarksville and Montgomery County, Tennessee; approximately, 36.7 square miles in Oak Grove and Christian County; 81.3 square miles inf Ft.
+Campbell Military Installation and 1.2 square miles of Hopkinsville, Kentucky.